ixanscream/react-redux-glint/README.md

                 officeReducer.js        #reducer office
                 phonecodeReducer.js     #reducer fetching phone code`
 ```
-Thank you for the time to review this app and give me this opportunity, this assignment really made me happy, because I learn a lot from this. have a good day guys, i apologize, because my English isn't too good to read.
+Thank you for the time to review this app and give me this opportunity, this assignment really made me happy, because I learn a lot from this. have a good day guys, i apologize, because my English isn't good to read.
+XD

 Ihsan
 Cheers